im100ra/ngrx-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

+in this project we have user object we want to cache in localStorage , use actions , reducers , effects .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.